 This also demonstrates one of the problems I have with the Disney Dining Plan: I am very frugal so I always force myself to look at more expensive items on the menu to make it worth my money.
 For us, there is no benefit in purchasing the Disney Dining Plan to prepay or to budget.
 The only reason we ever use it is to save money, so we make a point of only using it when we’re going to be eating at cost-effective restaurants on the Plan.
 Usually, this is not a big problem as I naturally gravitate towards the more expensive items on the menu.
 At Tutto Italia, I naturally gravitated towards the cheaper items, and had we skipped appetizers and ordered what we actually wanted, the meal wouldn’t have been all that expensive.

 Overall, Tutto Italia was decent, but it’s another restaurant with prices that I just couldn’t justify for its pricier items were we paying out of pocket.
 It seems to be another divisive restaurant, but we weren’t quite so polarized on it.
 It was decidedly “meh.”
 The desserts were great and the appetizers were good, but the entrees were so-so and fairly bland.
+Most of its fans seem to be Dining Plan users, and it offers great “value” on the Dining Plan, which could explain some of its popularity.
 We’re fans of Italian cuisine, and Tutto just didn’t deliver with the flavor we expect from good Italian food.
 If we weren’t on the Dining Plan, we would have ordered much cheaper sandwiches that looked pretty food.
 If we paid out of pocket, and if we ordered those sandwiches, and if they been as tasty as they looked, you might be reading a much more glowing review.
 But that’s a lot of “ifs.”
 The point is that you may like Tutto Italia a whole lot more than us based upon what you order for entrees and whether you perceive it as better value.
 But we can only review the experience we had.
 Consequently, Tutto Italia ranks as one of Walt Disney World’s mediocre dining options, and certainly not something we’ll give much thought to next time we’re in World Showcase.